show-karma/karma-gap-sdk/readme.md

 The `gelatoOpts` option is used when developers aim to provide gasless transactions for a better user experience.
 For more details about this feature, please refer to [Chapter 7](#7-gasless-transactions-with-gelato).

+The `ipfsKey` is utilized to upload a project's data to the InterPlanetary File System (IPFS) and then include the resulting IPFS hash in the body of the Attestation.
+This approach is advantageous because it significantly reduces the size of the Attestation body.
+By storing the bulk of data on IPFS—a decentralized storage solution—and referencing it via a hash, the overall cost of creating and sending Attestations is reduced, making the process more efficient and cost-effective.

-## 4. Getting Attestations
+## 4. Fetching Entities

-After initializing the GAP client, you are now able to fetch attestations available within this project, including:
+After initializing the GAP client, you are now able to fetch entities available including:

 - Communities
 - Projects